dogsheep/twitter-to-sqlite/README.md

 ## Retrieving Twitter followers

-The `followers` command retrieves details of every follower of the specified account.
-You can use it to retrieve your own followers, or you can pass a screen_name to pull the followers for another account.
+The `followers` command retrieves details of every follower of the specified accounts.
+You can use it to retrieve your own followers, or you can pass one or more screen names to pull the followers for other accounts.

 The following command pulls your followers and saves them in a SQLite database file called `twitter.db`: